Exam forms

 Exams conducted abroad

-Exams may be conducted abroad with physical presence provided the reason for doing so is that the student is unable to participate in the university's examinations in Denmark for practical or financial reasons.
-DTU approves the place of the exam and persons to organize the practical aspects of conducting the examination abroad.
+Exams may be conducted abroad with physical presence, provided the reason for doing so is that the student is unable to participate in the university's examinations in Denmark for practical or financial reasons.
+DTU approves the exam place and persons to organize the practical aspects of conducting the examination abroad.

 The Ministerial Order on Payment for the Services of Civil Servants Serving Abroad (Bekendtgørelse om betaling for tjenestehandlinger i udenrigstjenesten) applies to conduct examinations at Danish representations abroad.